scrollmapper/bible_databases_deuterocanonical/sources/en/book-of-jubilees/book-of-jubilees.md

 **[13:15]** And Pharaoh gave back Sarai, the wife of Abram, and he sent him out of the land of Egypt, and he journeyed to the place where he had pitched his tent at the beginning, to the place of the altar, with Ai on the east, and Bethel on the west, and he blessed the Lord his God who had brought him back in peace.

-**[13:16]** And it came to pass in the forty-first jubilee in the third year of the first week, [1963 A.M.] that he returned to this place and offered thereon a burnt sacrifice, and called on the name of the Lord, and said: 'Thou, the most high God, art my God for ever and ever.'
+**[13:16]** And it came to pass in the forty-first jubilee in the third year of the first week, that he returned to this place and offered thereon a burnt sacrifice, and called on the name of the Lord, and said: 'Thou, the most high God, art my God for ever and ever.'

-**[13:17]** And in the fourth year of this week [1964 A.M.]
-Lot parted from him, and Lot dwelt in Sodom, and the men of Sodom were sinners exceedingly.
+**[13:17]** And in the fourth year of this week Lot parted from him, and Lot dwelt in Sodom, and the men of Sodom were sinners exceedingly.

 **[13:18]** And it grieved him in his heart that his brother's son had parted from him; for he had no children.